walmartlabs/concord-website/docs/plugins-v2/mocks.md

 Mocks help isolate individual components during testing, making tests faster, safer, and more focused.

+## Mock Behavior

+- Mocked Tasks Emit Process [Events](../processes-v2/configuration.html#events).
+These events make the execution appear as if the original task was called;
+- It is not possible to mock a task that does not exist;
+- It is not possible to mock a method that does not exist in the original task;
+- When a task is mocked, the original task is not created.
+This ensures that:
+  - The task's constructor or initialization logic does not execute;
+  - Any side effects or resource usage associated with task creation are avoided.

 ## Usage

 To be able to use the task in a Concord flow, it must be added as a